zahta/machine-learning/README.md

   	 - **Installing libraries manually:**

    		Download the source file of the library containing the file `setup.py` :arrow_right: Launch the anaconda prompt and
-		navigate to the folder that contains the extracted downloaded files , e.g. with the command `cd /d d:\anaconda3\tflearn- master`  :arrow_right: Run `python setup.py install`
+		navigate to the folder that contains the extracted downloaded files , e.g., with the command `cd /d d:\anaconda3\tflearn- master`  :arrow_right: Run `python setup.py install`

 ### :star: Markdown